 The proposed project includes demolition of the existing building on the project site, totaling 4,130 sf and construction of a new five‐story, 50‐foot‐tall building with 19 Single Room Occupancy (SRO) residential units totaling approximately 16,442 gross square feet (gsf).
 Each SRO unit would be about 350 sf with 8,690 gsf dedicated to common areas, circulation, garage and storage.

 The project includes a ground floor parking garage for four off‐street parking spaces, one car share space, and six bicycle spaces.
 Floors 2 through 5 would contain 19 SRO units.
 The project would include planting three street trees along the Ritch Street frontage.

 Construction of the proposed project is anticipated to take approximately 18 months.
 The project site is zoned SLI (Service/Light Industrial) and is within a 55‐X height and bulk district.
 The proposed project would require Conditional Use authorization for construction of SROs in an SLI use district.

-As the site currently appears (on Google maps):
+As the site currently appears: